Albert Lindsey Zobrist

-Albert Lindsey Zobrist (born February 27, 1942) is an American computer scientist, games researcher, and inventor of the famous Zobrist Hashing, which was published in 1970.
-He is further author of the first Go program in 1968 as part of his PhD Thesis on pattern recognition at the Computer Science Department of the University of Wisconsin.
+Albert Lindsey Zobrist (born February 27, 1942) is an American computer scientist, games researcher, and inventor of the Zobrist Hashing.
+He also authored the first Go program in 1968 as part of his PhD thesis on pattern recognition at the Computer Science Department of the University of Wisconsin.

 Education

-Albert Zobrist received his Bachelor of Science in Mathematics at the Massachusetts Institute of Technology and a Masters in Mathematics and PhD in Computer Science from the University of Wisconsin–Madison.
+Albert Zobrist received his Bachelor of Science in Mathematics at the Massachusetts Institute of Technology in 1964 and a Masters in Mathematics and PhD in Computer Science from the University of Wisconsin–Madison in 1970.

 Computer chess

-While affiliated with the University of Southern California and the Jet Propulsion Laboratory, Zobrist researched on computer chess, and was along with Frederic Roy Carlson and Charles Kalme co-author of the chess programs USC CP and Tyro, participating at the ACM North American Computer Chess Championships (NACCC) in 1977.
+While affiliated with the University of Southern California and the Jet Propulsion Laboratory, Zobrist researched computer chess.
+With Frederic Roy Carlson and Charles Kalme, he co-authored the chess programs USC CP and Tyro, which participated at the ACM North American Computer Chess Championships (NACCC) in 1977.